Eligible employees may take unpaid job-protected and benefit-protected leave for any of the following reasons:

 Note: The definition of health care provider for unpaid FMLA leave is different from MIT's paid sick leave policy.
-To receive paid leave benefits under MIT sick leave policy, the employee must provide a medical certification (PDF) completed and signed by a legally qualified physician.
+To receive paid leave benefits under MIT sick leave policy, the employee must provide a medical certification (see Forms) completed and signed by a legally qualified physician.

 Upon return from leave, the employee will be reinstated to the same or equivalent job with the same pay, benefits, and terms and conditions of employment.